yskta/yskta/README.md

 ## About Me
 👨‍🎓 I'm a master's student at Kyoto University

-🌱 I'm conducting research on applying PINNs to production process.
+🌱 I'm researching Physics-Informed Neural Networks (PINNs) for manufacturing processes.

 🧑‍💻 I work as a software engineer.